10:30 am Sunday Worship

 “These things took place in Bethany across the Jordan, where John was baptizing.
 The next day he saw Jesus coming toward him, and he said, ‘Behold, the Lamb of God, who takes away the sin of the world!
 This is he of whom I said, ‘After me comes a man who ranks before me, because he was before me.’
 I myself didn’t know him, but for this purpose I came baptizing with water, that he might be revealed to Israel.’

 So if John, you can go back to Luke 20.
-If John is a true prophet of God, if he is commissioned and sent by God, and John says Jesus is the Messiah, well all questions are answered, aren’t they?
+If John is a true prophet of God, if he is commissioned and sent by God, and John says Jesus is the Messiah, well, all questions are answered, aren’t they?
 By what authorities does Jesus do these things?
-By divine authority?
-Who is it who gave Jesus authority?
+By divine authority.
+Who is it who gave Jesus this authority?
 God did.
-So the chief priests, scribes, elders, down on your knees.
-Bow before Jesus the Christ in worship with total allegiance, with wholehearted devotion.
+So, chief priests, scribes, elders, down on your knees, bow before Jesus the Christ in worship with total allegiance, with wholehearted devotion.
 Nothing but thanks coming from your lips.
 Nothing but unqualified obedience coming from your hands and your feet.
 This Jesus is your rightful king.
 It’s God’s Messiah.

 But they’re not bowing, are they?
 For the audacity of questioning their king, they deserve to be cut down on the spot, put to the sword, executed for their insolent behavior against this royal authority.
 Instead, Jesus doesn’t do that.
 This is not the time for that.
 He puts a question to them.
 He treats them like thinking men.
 He gives them a chance to respond rightly to truth, gives them a chance to repent.

-Such remarkable patience in him.
-Isn’t there such kindness, gentleness, condescension to these sinners.
-He truly is meek, even when he deals with the most wily of men, the most vile of motives, these religious leaders, and they’re cunning and they’re cowardice.
+Such remarkable patience in him, isn’t there?
+Such kindness, gentleness, condescension to these sinners.
+He truly is meek, even when he deals with the most wily of men, the most vile of motives, these religious leaders and their cunning and their cowardice.
 They deserve to die.
 Instead, he talks to them, tells them the truth.
 We’ve been seeing the sinful interrogation of Jesus rightful authority.
 We’ve seen here the humble imposition of Jesus regal authority.

 So come back next week for a very cheery sermon on a bunch of sin.
 But we’ll wrap it up with the example of Jesus Christ.
 Let’s pray, shall we?